textileio/community/docs/hub/cli/hub_buck_init.md

 ### Options

 ```
+      --cid string      Bootstrap the bucket with a UnixFS Cid availabe in the IPFS network
   -e, --existing        Initializes from an existing remote bucket if true
   -h, --help            help for init
       --key string      Bucket key